 If a team identifies a story as complex, it’s often a good idea to ask why, and then follow up with a way to mitigate the complexity.

 ‘Spikes’ are often used to research areas of complexity; a lot of the time, something that’s complex isn’t really understood, so maybe the requirement itself should be challenged.
-Sometimes an easier solution which is both cheaper and faster to what the business originally asked for can be found.
+Sometimes an easier solution that is both cheaper and faster than what the business originally asked for can be found.

 Large items should be broken down if possible, into smaller deliverables for greater value to the customer at a faster rate.
 This also means feedback can be gathered to validate the solution, ensuring it is in fact what the customer needs.

 For further advice on estimation practices, try the following books:

 Scrum – The art of getting twice the work in half the time – Jeff Sutherland

 Scrum and XP from the Trenches – Henrik Kniberg

 Did you know, Clearvision provides an expert consultancy service to assist organisations in adopting agile practices and tooling?
 Click here to learn more about that consultancy service.

 Visit our blog for expert news and articles from the Atlassian world.
 On our resources page you will find recorded webinars, white papers, podcasts, videos and more.